ossf/security-baseline/governance/GOVERNANCE.md

 - The number of members in the committee shall not be less than two (2).
 - Whenever the number of organizations with maintainers in the project is more than two (2), committee members shall be from different organizations.

+### Continued Maintainer Status

+Once confirmed as a maintainer, continuation is contingent on regular activity and adherence to the [OpenSSF Code of Conduct](https://openssf.org/community/code-of-conduct/).

 ### Emeritus Maintainers

 Emeritus maintainers will be listed in a separate section on the OSPS Baseline's [MAINTAINERS.md].